 I couldn’t resist ordering a bowl of peanuts with makrut lime leaf (see why I don’t use the word kaffir, here), chili and garlic.
 I have been obsessed with chili, lime, and garlic peanuts since I first came across them in a market in Chiang Mai, where I ate huge bags of them on a fairly regular basis.

 While not completely the same as in Thailand (honestly, how could they be, the foods we eat while travelling is enhanced by nostalgia and rarely taste the same elsewhere), the bowl of peanuts was small and packed a delightfully spicy punch.

 Our table also ate the Nasi Goreng (Indonesian fried rice), fried chicken pieces, and sauntéed Chinese broccoli.

 Honestly, every dish we tried was quite good, there is a good chance I already know which dishes I want to try on my next visit!

 Note: The menu also features several vegan dishes, as well as some which are gluten-free.
 I do not know if the gluten-free food is prepared in a completely safe zone, and therefore cross-contamination could be an issue.
 Proceed with caution.

 Chez Tao lived up to the hype.
 A lively bar with excellent cocktails and delicious food.
-The staff is quite friendly, and most speak some English, which is always a lovely bonus when venturing outside the walls of Old Québec City.
+Staff is quite friendly, and most speak some English, which is always a lovely bonus when venturing outside the walls of Old Quebec City.